moisestech/3rd-Party-JS/2 Dist & Load/2_loading-script/2_nonblocking-scripts-async-defer.md

 - Files loaded with the async attribute execute as soon as they're downloaded, whereas files loaded with defer wait unitl the docuemnt is fully parsed.

 **THE ASYNC SCRIPT ATTRIBUTE**

-The second attribute, async, is a more recent feature of HTML5, and behaves slightly differently than defer.
-Again, it indicates that the downloaded file won’t call document .write and can be downloaded as the page is being processed.
-But unlike defer, which executes the file only after the page is completely parsed, scripts loaded with the async attribute are executed as soon as they’re downloaded—whether the page is finished processing or not.
-This means that async scripts can potentially execute sooner than scripts loaded using defer (see figure 2.3).
+- The second attribute, async, is a more recent feature of HTML5, and behaves slightly differently than defer.
+- Again, it indicates that the downloaded file won’t call document.write and can be downloaded as the page is being processed.
+- But unlike defer, which executes the file only after the page is completely parsed, scripts loaded with the async attribute are executed as soon as they’re downloaded—whether the page is finished processing or not.
+- This means that async scripts can potentially execute sooner than scripts loaded using defer (see `figure 2.3`).

 Script A request
 Web page Web server Web page